pabloelt/pabloelt.github.io/content/project/project5/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Retraining Script:</text> This script is designed to automatically retrain all developed models with new data as needed, ensuring that the models remain accurate and up-to-date.

-* <text style='color: #BBDEFC; font-weight: normal;'>Production Script:</text> This script executes all models and generates the desired results, ensuring a smooth transition from development to production."
+* <text style='color: #BBDEFC; font-weight: normal;'>Production Script:</text> This script executes all models and generates the desired results, ensuring a smooth transition from development to production.